|H08 L2C (FTP)||ftp://ftpcoastwatch.noaa.gov/pub/socd4/coastwatch/sst/nrt/ahi/h08/l2c|

 |H08 L3C (FTP)||ftp://ftpcoastwatch.noaa.gov/pub/socd4/coastwatch/sst/nrt/ahi/h08/l3c|

 [Please acknowledge "NOAA CoastWatch/OceanWatch" when you use data from our site and cite the particular dataset DOI as appropriate.]

-The AHI SST data are produced from Himawari-8 geostationary satellite using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.50 enterprise system.
-Currently, only near-real time (NRT) data are produced at STAR, with a ~2days latency.
+The AHI SST data are produced from Himawari-8 geostationary satellite using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.70 enterprise system.
+Currently, only near-real time (NRT) data are produced at STAR, with a 2-6 hour latency (typically closer to 2 hours).
 The data are available in NetCDF4 format, compliant with the GHRSST Data Specifications v2 (GDS2).
-Currently, the data are not archived and only available at this Coast Watch page as a 2week rotated buffer.
+The data is archived with PODAAC with start date 2019-Oct-16.
+The data is also available at this Coast Watch page as a 2week rotated buffer.
 There is a plan to reprocess the AHI data, for the full Himawari-8 mission.

 Only ACSM "confidently clear" pixels (equivalent to GDS2 "quality level"=5; also reported for each pixel) should be used.
 The ACSM also provides day/night, land, ice, twilight, and glint flags.
 Note that users of ACSPO data have the flexibility to ignore the ACSM, derive their own clear-sky mask, and use BTs and SSTs in those pixels.
 They may also ignore ACSPO SST, and derive their own SSTs from the original BTs.